 If you want to stimulate the nervous system, basically teach your nervous system to ‘fire’ faster / activate the muscles faster, you choose high-intensity plyometric exercises.
 This approach doesn’t look specifically at movement patterns of a sport, it focuses purely on the neural component.

 The plyometric training volume is calculated in total repetitions, so all repetitions you do in a set multiplied by the number of sets.

-High intensity plyometrics are done less frequent, as discussed, and also trained with lower training volumes (less repetitions, less sets).
+High-intensity plyometrics are done less frequently, as discussed, and also trained with lower training volumes (fewer repetitions, fewer sets).

-Low intensity plyometrics can be done more frequent and are also trained with higher training volumes (more repetitions, more sets).
+Low-intensity plyometrics can be done more frequently and are also trained with higher training volumes (more repetitions, more sets).

 To understand the principle have a look at the article The Holy Grail of Strength Training – Sets and Reps

-This article talks about the relation between intensity and total repetitions in a strength training, plyometric training follows the same principle.
+This article talks about the relationship between intensity and total repetitions in a strength training, plyometric training follows the same principle.

 Concluding How often should you do Plyometric Training

 Plyometric Training is very strenuous on the nervous system and requires full recovery between the different plyometric training sessions.

 Plyometric Training intensity is measured by the impact or stretch-loads, higher training intensities require less training volume and more recovery than lower training intensities.